Saravbea/travtools/index.md

 ### Distance

+This function can calculate the distance, travel time for your troops and the return times (if they are sent right away).

+Travel time and Return time will be calculated if you input the troop name.
+If you also input the tribe of the troops the search will be more limited.

 ```markdown
 ~distance [Coordinates A] [Coordinates B] [Tribe name (Optional)] [Troop Name (Optional)] -x[Server Speed] -ts[TS level] -haste[Haste Artifact Rate] -(boot|merc)[Tire] -spur[Tire] -pennant[Tire] -standard[Tire] -map[Tire]